Free service - no credit card required

 Day 5 - 7

 After your final morning game drive, enjoy a delicious brunch on the terrace before departing for the airstrip.
-Fly southwards to the great open plains of the Masai Mara that open out before you in a vista that seems to go on forever.
+Fly southwards to the great open plains of the Maasai Mara that open out before you in a vista that seems to go on forever.

 This is the scene where one of the greatest wildlife spectacles on earth takes place- the Great Migration.
 At certain times of year, in excess of a million wildebeest, zebra and gazelles pass through this region on their endless circular trek in search of water and fresh grazing brought by the rains.
 Undeterred by voracious predators that follow, and treacherous river crossings teeming with enormous crocodiles, they march blindly forward, driven by an instinct older than time.